michaelbrewer/aws-lambda-events/docs/alb.md

----
-title: ALB
-description: Elastic Load Balancing invokes your Lambda function synchronously with an event that contains the request body and metadata.
----

 # Application Load Balancer

 Elastic Load Balancing invokes your Lambda function synchronously with an event that contains the request body and metadata.